kenny-zetaris/Documentation/tutorial/Exercise2.rst

 Exercise 2
 ##################

-This exercise is aimed at introducing Data vitualization using the Zetaris Platform.
+This exercise is aimed at introducing Data virtualization using the Zetaris Platform.
 To complete this exercise you will need the following setup

       - Zetaris Platform VM
       - Postgres
       - Mysql

 If you find it difficult to set the database up and running.
-You can get the respective contianer from zetaris docker hub and get it up and running
+You can get the respective container from zetaris docker hub and get it up and running

 **Zetaris Platform VM**